adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 * {{transparency[Fairness rule Bullet point in "about" section] For transparency reasons, we add all Acceptable Ads to our forum to provide our community with the opportunity to submit feedback.
 We greatly value feedback and read all comments.}}
 * {{user-value[Fairness rule Bullet point in "about" section] Adblock Plus users are valuable to us and we listen to them.
 If, for valid reasons, any Acceptable Ads proposal is rejected by our community, the ad(s) will be removed from our whitelist.}}

 {{charging[Paragraph in "about" section] We are able to keep our open source product free [by charging large entities a fee](/about#monetization) for whitelisting services.
-For the other 90% of our partners, these services are offered free of charge.}}
+For the other roughly <fix>90</fix> percent of our partners, these services are offered free of charge.}}

 {{manifesto[Paragraph in "about" section] Do you think this is a good idea?
 Show your support by signing our [Acceptable Ads Manifesto](https://acceptableads.org/).}}